raghudotcc/simply-jekyll/README.md

 ## What is this ?
 A digital garden using a custom version of ``simply-jekyll``, optimised for integration with [Obsidian](https://obsidian.md).
 It is more oriented on note-taking and aims to help you build a nice knowledge base that can scale with time.

-Issues are welcome !
+Issues are welcome, including feedback !
 Don't hesitate to ask if you can't find a solution. 💫

 ![screenshot](/assets/img/screenshot.png)